FLAREPOINT

 Operator: Flarepoint Marketing Ltd. ("Flarepoint", "we", "us", "our") — a British Columbia company (incorporation no. BC1502750), 1301–125 Milross Avenue, Vancouver, BC V6A 0A1, Canada.
 Effective date: May 31, 2026 Applies to: the Flarepoint website (flarepoint.ca), the Flarepoint application, and all related features and modules (together, the "Service").

 Flarepoint provides operating software for marinas and boatyards.
-We take privacy seriously and built the Service to be Canadian-first, with personal information hosted in Canada and access tightly controlled.
+Your marina's records — owners, vessels, slips, documents — are held in our database and file storage in Canada, with access tightly controlled.
+Some features rely on service providers outside Canada, and §5 and §8 say exactly which, and what reaches them.
 This Policy explains what personal information we handle, why, how we protect it, and the choices and rights you have.

 This Policy is governed by Canada's Personal Information Protection and Electronic Documents Act (PIPEDA) and British Columbia's Personal Information Protection Act (BC PIPA).